zulip/zulip/templates/zerver/why-zulip.md

   through GIFs making sure they don't miss anything important.
 * Remote workers can participate in an equal way to people present in person.
-* Employees don't need to be glued to their keyboard or phone in order to avoid missing out on important conversations.
+* Employees don’t need to be glued to their keyboard or phone in order to avoid missing out on important conversations.
 * Everyone saves a huge amount of wasted time and attention.

-> "Zulip's topic-based threading helps us manage discussions with clarity,
+> Zulip’s topic-based threading helps us manage discussions with clarity,
 > ensuring the right people can pay attention to the right messages.
 This
-> makes our large-group discussion far more manageable than what we've
+> makes our large-group discussion far more manageable than what we’ve
-> experienced with Skype and Slack."
+> experienced with Skype and Slack.&rdquo;
 >
-> -Grahame Grieve, founder, FHIR health care standards body
+> &mdash;Grahame Grieve, founder, FHIR health care standards body

 ## Further reading